nk8bnj/quizzes-app/README.md

 ## Project Overview

-"Quizzes Applilication" - get questions and answers from the API and create random quizzes.
+"Quizzes Application" - get questions and answers from the API and create random quizzes.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1

 ## Setup and Run